Media Message Template

 The requirements before sending the Media Message Template to the recipients via WhatsApp Business API are the following:

-• Create the Media Message Template from the Digital Engagement Platform, in the Templates section or by Templates API.
+Create the Media Message Template from the Communications Platform, in the Message Templates section or by Message Templates API.

-• Once you have created the media message template, you'll need to submit it for WhatsApp approval.
-This can be done directly from the Digital Engagement Platform, where the message template is created.
+Once you have created the media message template, you'll need to submit it for WhatsApp approval.
+This can be done directly from the Communications Platform, where the message template is created.

 It takes WhatsApp up to 48 hours to review a message template.

-You must carefully copy each value according to its corresponding parameter you set when creating the media template via UI (Digital Engagement Platform) to the request body.
+WARNINGYou must carefully copy each value according to its corresponding parameter you set when creating the media message template via UI (Communications Platform) to the request body.

-The total number of API Calls (requests) that the user can make to the POST /notification endpoint in a certain time has been limited.
-That is, in case the user exceeds the limit of requests (messages sent) that can be made in a specific time, he/she will not be able to send another request until the established time is up.
+NOTEThe total number of API Calls (requests) that the user can make to this endpoint in a certain time has been limited.
+That is, in case the user exceeds the limit of requests (messages sent) that can be made in a specific time, they will not be able to send another request until the established time is up.
 Once the time has elapsed, the request counter is reset and the request can be sent to the endpoint again.

 Personalized Fields (placeholders)

-This section will guide you on how to include the placeholders in the request body for sending the WhatsApp media template that you set up during the template creation.
+This section will guide you on how to include the placeholders in the request body for sending the WhatsApp media message template that you set up during the message template creation.

 Header

-The "templateHeader.text" parameter includes the value of the placeholder.
+"templateHeader.text"parameter includes the value of the placeholder. -

 Text Message Body